haselwimmer/vegetation-restoration-monitoring/README.md

-# Mine Vegetation Restoration Monitoring
+# Vegetation Restoration Monitoring
 This is a repository for my Earth Analytics capstone project focused on the use of remote sensing and climate/weather data to monitor vegetation restoration at McKinley Mine in New Mexico.
+The goal of this

 1. What is the purpose of this repository?